-My research is focused on the application of advanced computational methods – based on Classical and Quantum Molecular Dynamics (MD), novel Cryo Electron Microscopy (CryoEM) refinement – and their integration with experiments to unravel the function and improve biological applications of key protein/nucleic acids complexes directly responsible of gene regulation, with important therapeutic applications for cancer treatment and genetic diseases.
+My research is focused on the application of advanced computational methods – including all-atom Molecular Dynamics, Quantum-based and novel Cryo Electron Microscopy refinement methods – and of their integration with experiments to unravel the function and improve applications of key macromolecular assemblies involved in DNA cleavage and replication, RNA transcription and translation, with important therapeutic applications for the treatment of cancer and genetic diseases.

 CRISPR-Cas9: mechanistic understanding and rational design